jabosso/ElaboratoIVA/README.md

 ```sh
 git clone https://github.com/jabosso/ElaboratoIVA.git
 ```
-3. On Ubuntu:
->you must create a symbolic link inside this folder that points to pyopenpose (library  created after installing OpenPose)
+3. On Ubuntu: you must create a symbolic link inside this folder that points to pyopenpose (library  created after installing OpenPose)

 4. Prerequisites for run this code:
-    *OpenCV
-    *scipy
-    *numpy
-    *math
-    *argparse
-    *time
+    * OpenCV
+    * scipy
+    * numpy
+    * math
+    * argparse
+    * time<br>
    You can install these using pip or Anaconda

 ## Usage for the user
 In the Data folder you can see the types of exercises performed by your personal trainer (you have to unzip the folder to see the videos).
 Choose your exercise and record and save your video!
-**Recommendations**:
+**Recommendations**:<br>
-    1. Opencv does not read video metadata, a landscape shot is appropriate.
+    1. Opencv does not read video metadata, a landscape shot is appropriate<br>
     2. Use a quality camera, the webcam is not recommended

 # You are curious to know how you performed the exercise?